voussoir/trkpt/README.md

 trkpt has three states of power management.
 The states transition like this:

 1. **FULL POWER**: receives location updates as fast as Android provides them.
-A wakelock is used to resist doze (though I think some devices will doze anyway because they do not respect the user).

     Stay near homepoint for a few minutes → Sleep